California University of Pennsylvania

 Internships and cooperative education experiences help students build their résumés and give them a taste of what it’s really like to work in a particular field.

 Cal U students have translated their passion and knowledge into amazing internship experiences throughout the United States—and in other countries, too.
 Some internships have taken them outdoors to work on stream restoration projects or to lead off-road driving experiences and geocaching quests.
 Others have taken them into courtrooms or legislative offices.
 Some internships have involved sharing a love of art or science with younger generations through educational programming at museums, and still others have given students an insider’s view of corporations and sports franchises.

 Cal U’s Internship Center helps students find internships that mesh with their major and support their career goals.
 The Internship Center connects students with the resources they need to find and make the most of these important opportunities.

-Of course, real-world learning opportunities at Cal U go beyond internships and cooperative education.
+The real-world learning opportunities at Cal U go beyond internships and cooperative education.
 Depending on the field of study, students also may be involved in fieldwork, research, laboratory work, clinical rotations, and/or student teaching.

 STUDENT LEADERSHIP AND SERVICE